Austro-Prussian War

-The Austro-Prussian War (Note: Also known as the Seven Weeks' War, the German Civil War, the Brothers War, and the Fraternal War; known in Germany as Deutscher Krieg ("German War"), Deutsch-Deutscher Krieg ("German-German War") or Deutscher Bruderkrieg (/de/; "German Brothers War")) (German: Preußisch-Österreichischer Krieg) was fought in 1866 between the Austrian Empire and the Kingdom of Prussia, with each also being aided by various allies within the German Confederation.
+The Austro-Prussian War (Note: Also known as the Seven Weeks' War, the German Civil War, the Brothers War, and the Fraternal War; known in German as Deutscher Krieg ("German War"), Deutsch-Deutscher Krieg ("German-German War") or Deutscher Bruderkrieg (/de/; "German Brothers War")) (Preußisch-Österreichischer Krieg) was fought in 1866 between the Austrian Empire and the Kingdom of Prussia, with each also being aided by various allies within the German Confederation.
 Prussia had also allied with the Kingdom of Italy, linking this conflict to the Third Independence War of Italian unification.
-The Austro-Prussian War was part of the wider rivalry between Austria and Prussia, and resulted in Prussian dominance over the German states, having confirmed Prussia's superior military organization and technology compared to Austria at the time.
+The Austro-Prussian War was part of the wider rivalry between Austria and Prussia, and resulted in Prussian dominance over the German states, having confirmed Prussia's superiority in military organization and technology over Austria at the time.

 The major result of the war was a shift in power among the German states away from Austrian and towards Prussian hegemony.
 It resulted in the abolition of the German Confederation and its partial replacement by the unification of all of the northern German states in the North German Confederation that excluded Austria and the other southern German states, a Kleindeutsches Reich.
 The war also resulted in the Italian annexations of the Austrian realm of Venetia.